swtv-kaist/ZigZagFuzz/README.md

     cd libdwarf-code-0.5.0
     ```

-    2. Put probe code in main function as the following example.
+    2. Put probe code in the main function as in the following example.

     `src/bin/dwarfdump/dwarfdump.c`
     ```c